 So we attend trainings or seminars or workshops, hoping it will be useful, interesting and worthwhile and reserve the right to disengage if it isn’t.

 But the idea of considering for ourselves what we need to become more effective (professionally or personally) isn’t something we’re used to, let alone comfortable with.

 It’s perfectly realistic for someone to be the last person aware of their own incompetences.
 They remain happy to deny, quick to blame or simply satisfied to live in blissful ignorance.

 This is clearly not a good strategy for any successful personal development.

 So, if you were interested in answering the question (what would be the best investment of your time and effort for personal development), where would you begin?

-You could start by getting feedback from…
+If nothing immediately comes to mind, you could start by getting feedback from…

 friends and family